a-sh-dev/mern_diy_grooming/README.md

 - Finally, working on this project made me want to explore JavaScript more, mainly the DOM, to improve my understanding of how things (actually) work in React.

-Nevertheless, it has been a hugely rewarding *"learning by doing"* experience.
-As a team, we decided to build a MERN project–a stack that we didn't formally learn at the boot camp.
+Nevertheless, it has been a hugely rewarding ***"learning by doing"*** experience.
+As a team, we decided to build a MERN project––a stack that we didn't formally learn at the boot camp.
 We used various external sources to build the project (thanks to YouTube).
-Moreover, *kanban* project management and team collaboration, especially `Git`, have also been precious learning experiences.
+Moreover, *kanban* project management and team collaboration, especially `Git` and `Discord`, have also been precious learning experiences.